mvdom/mvdom/README.md

         }
     },

-    // (optional) same format as above, but bind on document
+    // (optional) same format as above, but bind on document.
+Will be automatically unbound on view destroy.
     // - support array of bindings as well)
     // - will unbind on destroy when calling d.remove on this element or parents or d.empty on any parent
     docEvents: {